-You can file a complaint with the Mississippi Department of Education claiming that the school district has violated the IDEA.
+You can file a complaint with the Louisiana Department of Education claiming that the school district has violated the IDEA.
 It must include the facts of the alleged violation and your signature.

-If your complaint relates to a specific child (such as your own child), it must include the child's name, school and address; a description of the facts related to the problem involving the child; and a proposed way to resolve the problem that is known and available to the school district at the time you file the complaint.
-You must also state that the school district violated a requirement of Part B of the Individuals with Disabilities Education Act or state board policy.
+The complaint must include your child's name, school and address; a description of the facts related to the problem involving the child; and a proposed way to resolve the problem.
+You must also state that the school district violated a requirement of Part B of the Individuals with Disabilities Education Act or state implementing regulations.
 Be sure to include your name and contact information.